parse-community/parse-dashboard/README.md

 ]
 ```

-Next, define a Cloud Function within the connected Parse Server:
+Next, define a Cloud Function within the connected Parse Server, and set `encodePointerInCloudFunction` in the server configuration to `true`:

 ```js
 Parse.Cloud.define('deleteAccount', async (req) => {